2023 Solar Incentives Guide for Oakwood, OH - Tax Credits & Rebates

 Contacting your local Oakwood solar panel installation expert is the best way to understand how the ITC may apply to your situation.

 The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 The new Clean Energy Credit is valid until 2035.
 Homeowners can now apply for a 30% credit for solar systems installed between 2022 and 2032.
 The total credit will then be decreased by a few percentage points every year until its expiration.
 Beginning in 2023, it will also be easier to get credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
 Your local Oakwood solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

 Some solar incentives are often also provided at the state and local level.
 Similar to federal incentives, these may include rebates, tax credits and more.
 Some incentives are offered for only a limited time, while others are ongoing.
 Your local incentives could come from your county or municipality, or from the Ohio government.

 Next Steps for Installing Solar in Oakwood

-Solar incentives may be offered by your local utility company, the federal government or the Ohio government.
+Solar incentives can be offered by your local utility company, the federal government or the Ohio government.
 The growing number of solar incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
-Reaching out to your local Oakwood solar panel installation expert is a great first step towards getting the most money possible when you switch to solar energy.
+Getting in touch with your local Oakwood solar panel installation expert is the best first step towards getting the most money possible when you switch to solar energy.